cheerful/freckle-apidocs/content/v2/entries.md

 ### A note about entry deletion

-An entry cannot be deleted if it has been invoiced or is associated with an archived project.
+An entry cannot be deleted if it has been invoiced, is associated with an archived project, or is approved and locked.
 In this case, response will include detailed information about why the entry couldn't be deleted.

 ### Custom Error Codes

 The following Custom Error codes can be returned for this action:

+* **approved_and_locked**: This entry has been approved and locked, and cannot be deleted
 * **invoiced**: the Entry has been invoiced
 * **archived_project**: the Entry is associated with an archived Project